 - A network monitoring tool that copies packets of all sizes and types to give you complete visibility.

-To acquire, process and distribute cloud packet traffic to your monitoring tools, IT teams are turning to next-generation agents like Nubeva Prisms.
+To acquire, process and distribute cloud packet traffic to your monitoring tools, IT teams are turning to next-generation agents like Garland Prisms.
 These highly specialized agents instrument the cloud enable packet monitoring and analysis in detail.

 Because they are cloud-native, modern agents like Prisms can be used where there is no virtual network terminal access points (VTAP), which allow you to continuously stream virtual machine network traffic to a network packet collector or analytics tool.
-With Prisms, users can acquire packet traffic from any public cloud provider and cloud compute resources.
+With Garland Prisms, users can acquire packet traffic from any public cloud provider and cloud compute resources.

 Prisms technology is designed to filter and process the packets and then replicate and distribute the information to the tools and teams that need it.
 The agent can send traffic to any routable IP address including tool destinations like IDS and DPI security tools, other VPCs or VNETs, and to load balancers that front tool clusters.
 Prisms can even send packet traffic to your on-premises systems via Express Route or Direct Connect.

 What else is next-gen about Prisms?
 It cuts down on data transport charges while increasing the life and utility of the tools and teams you’ve already put into place.
-Prisms literally is designed to help you connect your cloud and maximize your access, visibility and control of the data you place there.
+Garland Prisms literally is designed to help you connect your cloud and maximize your access, visibility and control of the data you place there.

 The public cloud offers incredible opportunity for your enterprise and with the right formula, you can get full packet capture, analysis and distribution using born-in-the-cloud, for-the-cloud agents.
-If it’s confidence and security you’re thinking about as you consider how to fully leverage the cloud, let Prisms serve as the policy driven, cloud networking solution to activate and enable your security and monitoring tools.
+If it’s confidence and security you’re thinking about as you consider how to fully leverage the cloud, let Garland Prisms serve as the policy driven, cloud networking solution to activate and enable your security and monitoring tools.

-[Want to learn more about Prisms and how they can provide cloud packet visibility?
+[Want to learn more about Garland Prisms and how they can provide cloud packet visibility?
 Contact us today for more information or a free trial to get started!]